 Conditions that can affect the kidney's ability to remove potassium from the body include:

-Certain medications can also make it harder for your kidneys to remove potassium.
+Certain medications can also make it harder for the kidneys to remove potassium.
 This is particularly true if you have kidney disease or problems with the way your body handles potassium.
-Some medications may increase the amount of potassium in the body.
+Also, some drugs may increase the amount of potassium in the body.

 Medications that have been linked to hyperkalemia include:

-- Blood pressure medications called angiotensin-converting enzyme (ACE) inhibitors.
+- Blood pressure drugs called angiotensin-converting enzyme (ACE) inhibitors

-- Blood pressure medications called angiotensin-receptor blockers (ARBs), although they are less likely than ACE inhibitors to increase potassium levels.
+- Blood pressure drugs called angiotensin-receptor blockers (ARBs), although they are less likely than ACE inhibitors to increase potassium levels

-- Herbal supplements, including milkweed, lily of the valley, Siberian ginseng, Hawthorn berries, or preparations from dried toad skin (Bufo, Chan Su, Senso).
+- Herbal supplements, including milkweed, lily of the valley, Siberian ginseng, Hawthorn berries, or preparations from dried toad skin or venom (Bufo, Chan Su, Senso)

-- Potassium-sparing diuretics, including triamterene, amiloride (Midamor), and spironolactone (Aldactone).
+- Potassium-sparing diuretics, including amiloride (Midamor), spironolactone (Aldactone, Carospir), and triamterene (Dyrenium).

 Symptoms of Hyperkalemia